jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

     "We assume that when you first create your server you've already added your SSH key to the root account.
 Digital Ocean will add this for you when you create a droplet.
 If you don't want to use an SSH key, you will need to add the --ask-pass option each time you run the server.yml playbook."

+DreamCompute allows you to add your key in the DC Dashboard under Access & Security > Key Pairs.

-Also make sure the file trellis/group_vars/all/users.yml has the proper path to you SSH key
+Also make sure the file trellis/group_vars/all/users.yml has the proper path to you SSH key on your box and that that is the one you added to the DreamCompute Dashboard.

 Configuration Files
 ~~~~~~~~~~